ManageBlue/ManageBlue-Microservice-Tasks/README.md

-# ManageBlue-Backend
+# ManageBlue-Microservice-Tasks
-Backend Service for the ManageBlue App.
+Backend microservice for tasks of the ManageBlue App.

 ## Models